paulo-ferreira-mcif/benchmarkids/README.md

 * cenario3 - will perform the defined tests for scenario 3
 * cenario4 - will perform the defined tests for scenario 4

+## Notes
+As mentioned before, this application was developed to meet specific requirements of my work.
+As such, some things were just simplified, like:

+- The location of the files is hardcoded
+- The algorithms used are just the ones I used on my work
+- The patametrization of each algorithm is also hardcoded
+- The name of the data files resembles what I used on my work and is also hardcoded